 Apart from a full complement of airbags, the other delightful feature of the Outlander is the ‘custom’ sound system designed in collaboration with Rockford Fosgate, a leading US car audio brand.
 And it is a biggie that boasts four six-inch speakers, twin dome tweeters, a 10-inch sub-woofer and a 650 watt amp sound as standard.
 Since we’ve heard it in action, we can vouch for the fact that the system rocks.

+The Outlander’s aluminium roof is another outstanding feature.
+The roof is in place to reduce the car’s centre of gravity, reduce body roll and lighten it as well.
+And it directly affects the agility of the Outlander as well as the manner in which the suspension needs to be tuned.
+But do notice the roof strengthening corrugations at the rear.
 Another bit of Lancer Evo tech, like the aluminium roof, is the mono-tube shock absorbers at the rear.
 An advancement on the twin tube type design, discovered during the World Rally Championship races, these shocks deliver quicker responses to extreme movements of the spring, damping the movement with reduced amount of lag.
 This cuts the reactive ‘bounce’ of the spring to a minimum, greatly improving high speed stability as well as ride comfort.
 Incredibly, they also help at low speed, by reacting quicker to smaller spring movements or smaller bumps.
 This is a technology that will also be a great boon in Indian conditions.

 Tuned specifically for good on-road behavior, this Mitsubishi is reputed to be the best handling soft-roader.
 The claim is totally believable, as Mitsubishi’s full fledged off-roaders are no slouches in this respect.
 The handling is aided by the car-like coil spring and strut suspension on all four wheels.
 The front struts have large diametre coils for better absorption of poor roads and a strut brace across the spring towers helps maintain rigidity of suspension when under load.
 The rear suspension, an area that is usually not paid much attention to on other cars, is also provided a trailing arm, multiple links as well as a rigid and solidly built sub frame.